 Moeschle Meeting Room:

 The Cecile B. Moeschle Room is available for meetings year-round, accommodating up to 120 people.
 Facilities include tables, chairs, projection and sound equipment and a limited kitchen.
-The room is available free of charge for community use, under the following guidelines: nonprofit organization program is either educational or cultural in nature.
+The room is available to rent at a nominal fee for community use, or nonprofit organization programs either educational or cultural in nature.
 An organization may reserve one time per calendar quarter, up to four times per year.
 Meetings are held during hours library is open.
 For reservations, please call (903) 237-1341.

 The Library offers both black and white and color printing.
 You may use the printers by depositing money on your Library card at the Front Desk.
 Black & white copies: 25¢ per page.
 Color copies: 75¢ per page.